pkardas/notes/books/nlp-book.md

 English WordNet has 3 separate databases (nouns, verbs, adjectives and adverbs).

 Synset - (Synonym Set) - the set of near-synonyms for a WordNet sense.
-Glosses are properties fo a synset.
+Glosses are properties of a synset.

 Word Sense Disambiguation - the task of determining which sense of a word is being used in a particular context.
 WSD algorithms take as input some word and context and output the correct word sense.